wordofwarning/wordofwarning.org/current/2025/santana/index.md

 Women from the Global Ethnic Majority — whose families have been impacted by colonisation — share their own histories of care, resilience, legacy, and how these stories live in their bodies.
 Going beyond everyday storytelling, they transform those energies into a live experience.

 This performance draws upon a phase of R&D that focused on weaving personal storytelling, movement, dramaturgy, and community.

+*NB* a work in progress is also showing on Wednesday 23 April, 7.30pm at <a href="https://unitytheatreliverpool.co.uk/whats-on/were-here-because-they-were" target="_blank">Unity Theatre Liverpool</a>.

 #### Entry
 Pay What You Decide: £15/£10/£5/£0 (advance booking recommended).